 Less deformed Middle Proterozoic sedimentary and volcanic sequences unconformably overlie the Lower Proterozoic.
-Cambo-Ordovician lavas and sediments, as well as Cretaceous strata, onlap the older sequences.
+To the SW of the region, Cambo-Ordovician lavas and sediments of the Daly River Group, as well as Cretaceous strata, onlap the older sequences.

-Cainozoic sediments, laterite and Recent alluvium may obscure parts of the Pine Creek Geosyncline lithologies, but exposure of the Precambrian rocks is generally good.
+Cainozoic sediments, laterite and Recent alluvium may obscure parts of the Pine Creek Geosyncline lithologies, but exposure of the more resistate units of the prospective sequence is generally good.